aufziehvogel/givematerial/README.md

 ## Data Store for Texts

-*This is a draft, it is not implemented, yet*

 GiveMaterial wants to be agnostic to the type of text that it recommends.
 Currently, I use it for song lyrics, but I plan to extend it to Japanese simple news.
-Other ideas might be Croatian news, English short stories and so on.
+Other ideas might be Croatian news, English short stories, movie sub titles and so on.
 Over time probably a vast set of metadata will evolve, but for now texts must contain the following information:

 - `collection`: a name for the collection from which this text comes and in which it should be displayed